stopopol/deims_site_map/README.md

-# deims_site_map
+# DEIMS Site Map

-New version of the DEIMS Site Map
+New version of the DEIMS Site Map.
+Accesses the DEIMS Rest-API